 Method Detection Limit Study

-The lab must use the procedures specified in the modified method to perform a method detection limit (MDL) study in accordance with the procedure given at 40 CFR Part 136, Appendix B. Each laboratory must perform its MDL study on an instrument that is calibrated to encompass the projected PQL.
+The lab must use the procedures specified in the modified method to perform a method detection limit (MDL) study in accordance with the procedure given at 40 CFR Part 136.
+Each laboratory must perform its MDL study on an instrument that is calibrated to encompass the projected PQL.

 Calibration

-Following completion of the MDL study, re-calibrate the instrument to include a standard less than or equal to the PQL concentration.
+Following completion of the MDL study, re-calibrate the instrument to include a standard less than or equal to the reporting level.
 The laboratory must demonstrate that the linearity criterion and the MDL of the modified method are as good as, or better than those of the original method.

 Initial Precision and Recovery